Fred Limp -

-Limp was a contributing editor for GeoWorld magazine, a contributor to Earth Imaging Journal and writes and lectures extensively on spatial technology issues.
-Articles on his work have been featured in the popular press including USA Today, Omni, New Scientist, Americas, The Economist, Wall Street Journal, Delta Sky, ComputerWorld, eWeek, InformationWeek, Wall Street Journal as well as in National Geographic books, and on US National Public Radio, the Australian Broadcasting Corporation and German Public Television.
+Limp was a contributing editor for GeoWorld magazine, a contributor to Earth Imaging Journal and has written and lectured extensively on spatial technology and archaeology issues.
+Articles on his work have been featured in the popular press including USA Today, Omni, New Scientist, Americas, The Economist, Wall Street Journal, Delta Sky, ComputerWorld, eWeek, InformationWeek, Wall Street Journal as well as in National Geographic and Public Television Systems network series, as well as in National Geographic books, and on US National Public Radio, the Australian Broadcasting Corporation and German Public Television.

 Limp has written or edited 9 books and more than 95 journal articles and edited chapters.
 He has published more than 100 articles in national and international professional magazines, served as keynote or plenary session speaker at ten conferences, presented more than 80 professional papers, and organized six professional meetings.

-Limp, W., S. Winters and A. Payne. (in press 2014) “Imagining the Medieval Mississippian Town.”
-In T. Pauketat and S. Ault (eds) Medieval Mississippians.
-SAR Press, Santa Fe.
+Limp, W., S. Winters and A. Payne.
+2015.
+“Imagining the Medieval Mississippian Town.” in Pauketat and S. Ault (eds) Medieval Mississippians.
+SAR Press, Santa Fe

 Limp, W., A. Payne, S. Winters, A. Barnes and J Cothren.
 2013.
 "Approaching 3D digital heritage data from a multi-technology lifecycle perspective."
 In F. Contreras, M. Farjas and F. Melero (eds) Proceedings of the 38th Conference on Computer Applications and Quantitative Methods in Archaeology.
 Granada Spain.
 BAR International Series 2494.
 London.
 Pg 15-22.